Exeter-Diabetes/CPRD-Cohort-scripts/README.md

-Each cohort includes biomarker measurements, co-morbidity status (including CKD stage) and lifestyle status (smoking/alcohol) at baseline (index date).
+Each cohort includes biomarker measurements, comorbidity status (including CKD stage) and lifestyle status (smoking/alcohol) at baseline (index date).
 Template scripts which pull out these variables relative to an index date can be found in this directory ('template_baseline_biomarker', 'template_CKD', 'template_comorbidities', 'template_smoking', and 'template_alcohol'; see below for details).

-These were tailored for each of the three cohorts and the tailored scripts can be found in the 'At-diagnosis', 'Prevalent' and 'Treatment response' directories and include additional scripts e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences used to evaluate treatment response.
+These were tailored for each of the three cohorts and the tailored scripts can be found in the individual 'At-diagnosis', 'Prevalent' and 'Treatment response' directories.
+These directories include additional scripts e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.

 ## CPRD Aurum extract details